Stories of human connection to the ocean

 The oceans nourish and connect life on our planet.
-Human life would not be possible without the oceans regulating the earth's temperature, driving the weather and delivering most of the oxygen and water on which we depend.
+Human life would not be possible without the seas regulating the earth's temperature, driving the weather and delivering the oxygen we breathe.

 Palawan Seas is an ongoing photographic project exploring humankind’s changing relationship with the ocean.
 For the past 12 years I have been photographing life in Palawan, a region of 1,700 coral-fringed islands in the western Philippines.